lennartcl/gitl/README.md

 * `BRANCH`   Only show branch BRANCH
 * `head`     Only show the current branch

+### git-list-pull-requests

+List all your open pull requests.

 ### git-is-current

 Determine if the current or specified branch is up-to-date compared to the current branch.